anthonynguyen2021/NLP_tasks/README.md

 # NLP_tasks
-Basic tutorial on NLP tasks
+Basic tutorial on NLP task text summarization using two models

 ## Currently there are two transformers tutorial:
     BART